tmbernardo/dotfiles/README.md

 ## Fonts

-I am currently using [Operator Mono](http://www.typography.com/fonts/operator/styles/operatormonoscreensmart) as my default font which is a paid font ($199 US) and does not include Powerline support.
-You do not need this font at all and there is nothing directly referencing it in the setup.
-For a great, free programming font, check out Mozilla's [Fira](http://mozilla.github.io/Fira/).
-In addition to this, I do have [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) installed and configured to be used for non-ascii characters via iTerm2's profile settings.
-If you would prefer not to do this, then simply remove the `Plug 'ryanoasis/vim-devicons'` plugin from vim/nvim.
+Uses [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) as non-ascii characters via iTerm2's profile settings.
+If you would prefer not to use this, then simply remove the `Plug 'ryanoasis/vim-devicons'` plugin from vim/nvim.

 ## Tmux Configuration